An Adaptive sampling and domain learning strategy for multivariate function approximation on unknown domains

 In this paper, we introduced a new method, ASUD, for function approximation and domain learning over unknown domains of interest.
 This method combines previous work on weighted least-squares approximation on general domains (ASGD) with a domain estimation procedure.
 As shown in our numerical experiments, this procedure can lead to significant advantages over standard Monte Carlo sampling (MC-LS), even in higher dimensions.

+Since it employs rejection sampling, a limitation of this approach is that it may suffer a high rejection rate in the first step if the domain $\Omega$ has very small measure in comparison to $D$.
+However, it is unclear whether or not this problem can be avoided at the level of generality considered in the paper.
+On the other hand, if an initial estimate of $\Omega$ is known, then this can be used to reduce the initial rejection rate by making a better informed choice of $D$.

 There are several avenues for further investigations.
 A first one is to enhance the sampling efficiency further.
 In recent work \cite{haberstich2019boosted}, a boosting procedure for weighted least-squares approximations has been introduced.
 This procedure uses resampling and a greedy strategy to selectively remove sample points.
 Incorporating this into ASUD has the potential to further enhance its performance.